tranngochoang/molecular-docs/docs/overview/geometry-model.markdown

 Base              1        0         1
 ```

-The order Phosphate - Sugar - Base must always be kept.
+The order phosphate - sugar - base must always be kept.
 Each chain is
 specified completely before a new chain starts, and base pair sections
 are specified in their entirety before a new base pair section is specified.